MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/avgif-aggfunction.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/23/2018
+ms.date: 09/26/2019
 ---
 # avgif() (aggregation function)

 Calculates the [average](avg-aggfunction.md) of *Expr* across the group for which *Predicate* evaluates to `true`.

-* Can be used only in context of aggregation inside [summarize](summarizeoperator.md)
+* Can only be used in context of aggregation inside [summarize](summarizeoperator.md)

 **Syntax**